 What to Look for When Adults Are with Children

-While it is impossible to watch your child at all times of the day, there are things you can look for to be proactive in possibly preventing child sexual abuse.
-You can observe their relationships with others, particularly older children or an adult.
+While it is impossible to watch your child at all times of the day, there are things you can proactively look for in possibly preventing child sexual abuse.
+You can observe their relationships with others, particularly older children or adults.

 If you have not already, teach your child boundaries.
 An effective example of this is introducing the concept of personal space; a child’s personal space is the imaginary boundary that makes your child separate from other people.
-This can be physical, emotional, visual or even verbal.
-Your child can choose to keep out those things that make him or her uncomfortable, such as unwanted or unsafe words, touching or sights.
+This can be physical, emotional, visual, or even verbal.
+Your child can choose to keep out those things that make them uncomfortable, such as unwanted or unsafe words, touching, or sights.

 As a parent, you can observe how adults and older children respect or disrespect other’s personal space.

-You can also pay attention to adult behavior towards children, such as:
+You can also pay attention to the following adult behavior towards children:

 - Seeks emotional or physical comfort in a child and shares personal or private information that is normally shared with adults

-- Spends excessive time emailing, text messaging or calling the child and has private interactions with him or her
+- Spends excessive time emailing, text messaging, or calling the child, and has private interactions with them

 - Persists in spending uninterrupted alone time with the child